≡ Injury Lawsuit Connect ≡ Paragard IUD Lawsuit Cases

 Paragard Injury Lawsuit Complaints

-Thousands of women who had Paragard IUDs implanted and later removed have filed lawsuits seeking to recover money damages for injuries suffered during the Paragard IUD removal process.
+Thousands of women who had Paragard IUDs inserted and later removed have filed lawsuits seeking to recover money damages for injuries suffered during the Paragard IUD removal process.

 The Paragard lawsuit complaints allege, among other things, that the Paragard intrauterine device has a propensity to break upon removal, causing complications and injuries, including surgeries to remove the broken piece of the device, infertility, and pain.